o3de/o3de.org/content/docs/user-guide/engine/az-console.md

 };
 ```

-To declare a cfunc for a static method (or other non\-member function), use the `AZ_CONSOLEFREEFUNC` macro:
+To declare a cfunc for a static method (or other non-member function), use the `AZ_CONSOLEFREEFUNC` macro:

 ```
 AZ_CONSOLEFREEFUNC(_FUNCTION, _FLAGS, _DESC)